-To be eligible for streamlining pursuant to Section 15183.3, a project must satisfy one of the following:
+To be eligible for streamlining, an office project must satisfy one of the following:

 Regional Location.
-Office buildings, both commercial and public, are eligible if they locate in a low vehicle travel area.
+Office buildings, both commercial and public, are eligible if they locate in a low vehicle travel area within the region.

 Proximity to a Major Transit Stop.
-Office buildings, both commercial and public, within 1/4 mile of an existing major transit stop are eligible.
+Office buildings within 1/4 mile of an existing major transit stop are eligible.